neondatabase/website/content/docs/import/import-from-neon.md

 The Neon Free Tier has a limit of one project per user.
 If you need to move your data to a new Neon project, dump your database first, delete your Neon project, create a new Neon project with the desired region or PostgreSQL version, and import your data into the new project.
 For the dump and restore procedure, refer to [pg_dump with pg_restore](../import/import-from-postgres#pg_dump-with-pg_restore).
 </Admonition>

+To import your data from another Neon project:

 1. Create a new project in the desired region or PostgreSQL version.
 See [Create a project](../manage/projects#create-a-project) for instructions.

 2. Create a database with the desired name in your new Neon project.
-See [Create a database](../manage/databases#create-a-database).
+See [Create a database](../manage/databases#create-a-database) for instructions.

 3. Retrieve the connection strings for the new and existing Neon databases.